Avaray/stable-diffusion-simple-wildcards/README.md

 Since I work with these Wildcards myself, I catch problematic keywords and remove them.
 Sometimes I also add new keywords, and even entire files.
 I'm constantly looking for new ideas to expand this collection.

 The main idea is to not overcomplicate things.
-Dealing with thousands of wildcards may be overwhelming.
+Dealing with thousands of weirdly named wildcards may be overwhelming.
 I believe it's better to have a few that you can remember and use effectively.

 # 💻 Preparations